Above: These incredible collections are free for all users…not just Apple users.

 How Legal Are These Collections?

 It’s unclear what the actual legal status of any Apple wallpaper collection offered for download to the public is.
-In the strictest sense, Apple could say that users don’t have the right to freely distribute content they create.
+In the strictest sense, Apple could say that users don’t have the right to freely distribute content the company creates.
 However, it’s a practice that’s gone on for decades, and to my knowledge Apple has never made any attempt to curtail it.

 But what the true legalities are is in question.
 So, I recommend that anyone who’s interested in downloading some or all of these wallpapers, do so sooner rather than later.
 You never know if or when they might disappear completely, and once they are in your possession they are essentially yours to do with what you will!